castorini/onboarding/ura.md

 The onboarding exercises are meant to be doable on any reasonably modern laptop, although there are known issues with Windows.
 If you're having issues, the [student teaching hosts](https://uwaterloo.ca/computer-science-computing-facility/teaching-hosts) are available for UWaterloo CS students.
-See [this issue](https://github.com/castorini/pyserini/issues/1611#issuecomment-1703253700) for additional details.
+For additional details, see [this issue](https://github.com/castorini/pyserini/issues/1611#issuecomment-1703253700) (on dealing with CPU limit) and [this issue](https://github.com/castorini/anserini/pull/2572) (for installing Java 21).

 ❗ Don't bother emailing me until you've done the steps above; if you do, I'll just refer you to this guide.
 Think of this as an "initial screen", which is necessary because I get more requests than I have time to respond in a customized manner.